Black-legged kittiwake: Nesting

-Egg formation and incubation
+Eggs and incubation

 Kittiwakes are single-brooded, meaning that the pair will only reproduce once per year.
 Egg formation within the female usually takes around 15 days and normal egg clutch size ranges from one to two sub-elliptical eggs, though three eggs clutches are not impossible.
 The female will lay eggs on alternate days.
-The eggs' color varies quite a bit, ranging from white, brownish to turquoise with dark brown speckles.
+The egg colour is variable, ranging from white, brownish to turquoise with dark brown speckles.
 Once the eggs are laid, the parents will take turns and incubate their clutch for an average period of 27 days.
 In case of egg loss, the female might relay another egg within 15 days after the loss.